BC-SECURITY/Empire-Cli/README.md

 `useplugin` to be able to access the functionality of a plugin.

 #### Use Plugin Menu
-Interacting with plugins will look very similliar to you interact with modules.
+Interacting with plugins will look very similar to you interact with modules.
 You will type `useplugin <plugi_name>` to load a specific plugin.
 Next, you can edit the options using the `set` command.
 Once you are done, `execute` will launch the plugin's functionality.

 #### Agent Menu
+Agents are Empire's implants that are used to interact and assign tasks and collect information.
+A list of active agents is displayed when entering this page and highlghts active agents green and stale agents red.
+From this menu, you can kill, remove, rename, and clear an agent using their respective commands.

 #### Interact Menu